Sunday, January 5, 2020

 200 West 57th Street is on the right (Google Earth).

 Anyone who knows New York City knows that West 57th Street is one of the most exclusive areas to live.
 This is the home of billionaires and celebrities.
-In some ways, it is posher than either the Upper East Side or the Upper West Side and certainly more exclusive than anything (sniff) downtown.
+In some ways, it is posher than either the Upper East Side or the Upper West Side or even Sutton Place and certainly more exclusive than anything (sniff) downtown.
 In the 1980s, though, it was not quite as fancy as it has become.
+But don't kid yourself, the lady was quite comfortable if she was living there.
+Not the kind of lady to be stood up, which is implied in the video.
+And incidentally, I assure you the doorman never would fall asleep at the desk in a place like that!

 Glenn Frey You Belong to the City randommusings.filminspector.com